 If you’re doing a nonfiction unit, consider creating an anchor chart as a guide.
 It can be difficult for some students to understand the differences between fiction and nonfiction, but a chart like this one will immediately orient them within a text.

-19. Visualizing As You Read
+19. Visualizing as They Read

 Visualizing is an important part of achieving reading comprehension.
 Get kids to see the “movie in their minds” as they read.